Kate Atkinson (writer): Writing career

 Atkinson was in her thirties when she began writing short stories.
 One of her stories won a prize in a Woman's Own writing contest in 1986, which encouraged her to continue writing, and she published stories in several magazines and newspapers.
-She has said that writing short stories was a good learning experience because she was forced to tell her story as efficiently as possible.
-In 1993, she won the Ian St. James Award for the story Karmic Mothers-Fact or Fiction?
-This is a story about two women who are both recovering from a suicide attempt in a hospital room next to the maternity ward.
+In 1993, she won the Ian St. James Award for the story "Karmic Mothers: Fact or Fiction?", a story about two women who are both recovering from a suicide attempt in a hospital room next to the maternity ward.
 In 1997, the story was adapted for television.

 In 1995 she published her first novel, the tragicomic Behind the Scenes at the Museum.
-Based on the childhood memories of young woman Ruby Lennox, the novel tells the story of a family during World War I and World War II.
-The book went on to be a Sunday Times bestseller and at once established her name as a writer.
-Some critics, however, dismissed it as a feminist manifesto.
-Behind the Scenes at the Museum was awarded the Whitbread Prize in the categories of “best debut,” and “Book of the Year.”
-The latter led to some commotion in the media; the debut novel by the unknown Atkinson had been selected over the winner in the “best novel” category, The Moor's Last Sigh by Salman Rushdie.
+Through the lens of the childhood memories of a young woman named Ruby Lennox, the novel tells the story of a family during World War I and World War II.
+The book was a Sunday Times bestseller and established her name as a writer.
+Behind the Scenes at the Museum was awarded the Whitbread Prize in the categories for first novel and for overall book of the year.
+The latter led to some commotion in the media; the debut novel by the unknown Atkinson had been selected over the winner in the novel category, The Moor's Last Sigh by Salman Rushdie.
 Behind the Scenes at the Museum has been adapted for radio and stage.
-Atkinson herself wrote the screenplay for a television adaptation.

 In her next two novels, Human Croquet (1997) and Emotionally Weird (2000), Atkinson experimented with different stylistic elements and narrative techniques.
 In Emotionally Weird, for example, she uses different fonts to distinguish characters and locations.
 In 2000, her play Abandonment premiered in Edinburgh.
 In 2002 she published a collection of short stories entitled Not the End of the World.

-In 2004, Case Histories, a novel centered around the private investigator Jackson Brodie, was published; he was Atkinson's first male protagonist.
+In 2004, Case Histories, a novel centered around private investigator Jackson Brodie, was published; he was Atkinson's first male protagonist.
 Three more Brodie novels followed: One Good Turn (2006), When Will There Be Good News?
-(2008) and Started Early Took My Dog (2010).
+(2008) and Started Early, Took My Dog (2010).
 The series was adapted for television with Jason Isaacs as Jackson Brodie.

 In 2009, she donated the short story "Lucky We Live Now" to Oxfam's Ox-Tales project, which consisted of four collections of UK stories written by 38 authors.
 Atkinson's story was published in the Earth collection.